Giovanni Bottesini: Biography

 Born in Crema, Lombardy, he was taught the rudiments of music by his father, an accomplished clarinetist and composer, at a young age and had played timpani in Crema with the Teatro Sociale before the age of eleven.
 He studied violin with Carlo Cogliati, and probably would have continued on this instrument except for a unique turn of events.
 His father sought a place for him in the Milan Conservatory in 1835, but due to the Bottesini family's lack of money, Bottesini needed a scholarship.
 Only two positions were available: double bass and bassoon.
 He prepared a successful audition for the double bass scholarship in a matter of weeks.
-At the conservatory, he studied with Luigi Rossi, to whom he would later dedicate his Tre grandi duetti per contrabasso.
 Only four years later, a surprisingly short time by the standards of the day, he left with a prize of 300 francs for solo playing.
 This money financed the acquisition of an instrument of Carlo Giuseppe Testore, and a globe-trotting career as "the Paganini of the Double Bass" was launched.

 On leaving Milan, he spent some time in America and also occupied the position of principal double-bass in the Italian opera at Havana, where he later became director.
 Here his first opera, Cristoforo Colombo, was produced in 1847.
 In 1849 he made his first appearance in England, playing double bass solos at one of the Musical Union concerts.
 After this he made frequent visits to England, and his extraordinary command of his unwieldy instrument gained him great popularity in London and the provinces.